mastersign/Mastersign.Expressions/README.md

 ## License

-This project ist published under the MIT license.
+This project is published under the MIT license.

 Copyright &copy; by Tobias Kiertscher <dev@mastersign.de>